 Learn more about Breast Implant Illness and Implant Removal at Centre for Surgery

-If you think you may have breast implant illness or you are concerned about developing the condition after having breast augmentation within plants, call us today on 020 7993 4849 to schedule an in-person consultation at our Baker Street clinic.
-We have years of experience in treating women who may have been diagnosed with breast implant illness and have helped to improve symptoms and quality of life with breast implant removal surgery.
+If you think you may have breast implant illness or are concerned about developing the condition after breast augmentation within plants, call us today on 020 7993 4849 to schedule an in-person consultation at our Baker Street clinic.
+We have years of experience treating women who may have been diagnosed with breast implant illness and have helped improve symptoms and quality of life with breast implant removal surgery.